 For some reason, after i looked at the visualization of the storm from space (check out this awesome interactive map) the howling wind felt all the more intense, or maybe it’s just that I felt all the more tiny and fragile.

 Meanwhile, the farmers are planning, seeding, and planning away.
-We got a couple new partnerships that we’re excited about.
-All three of these start in April – check it out
+We got a couple new partnerships that we’re excited about – check it out

-What the hell is gentrification anyway.
-Seems to me that “gentrification” is one of those subjective vocabulary words meaning “there’s something that i want/need that is priced out of my range to purchase it” or sometimes maybe it means old delicatessens and dive bars turning over to multi-national corporate banks
+What the hell is gentrification anyway?
+Seems to me that “gentrification” is one of those weird subjective vocabulary words.
+Perhaps it means something like this: “There’s something that I want/need that is priced outside of my range to purchase it.”
+Perhaps sometimes it means old delicatessens and dive bars turning over to multi-national corporate banks

-But my question is this: what is the difference between gentrification and prosperity?
+I guess my question is this: What, exactly, is the difference between gentrification and prosperity?

-I mean if the neighborhood you live in is prosperous, the people around you are doing well and thriving – isn’t this a good thing?
+I mean if the neighborhood you live in is prosperous, the people around you are doing well and thriving – isn’t that a good thing?

 I’m so psyched about our new website.
 Designed and built by the one and only Skunk!